What you will study

 Stage 2 comprises the other two disciplines of this degree – economics and philosophy.

 Running the economy (DD209) develops a strong understanding of key economic ideas and modelling techniques, applying these to a broad range of contemporary issues.
-You’ll look at how individuals, households, firms and markets make economic decisions and how these affect the ways in which income and wealth are produced and distributed, both within and between societies.
-You’ll also study how the economy as a whole operates, how international economic forces shape events and how economic policy can influence events.
-You’ll practise key analytical techniques used by economists to study and model economies, using quantitative data. undergraduate.qualification.pathways.Q45-1,module,DD209,,1
+You’ll look at how individuals, households, firms and governments make economic decisions and how these affect the ways in which income and wealth are produced and distributed, both within and between societies.
+You’ll also study how the economy as a whole operates: how international economic forces affect people, businesses and governments, and how economic policy can influence events.
+You’ll practise key analytical techniques used by economists to study and model economies, using quantitative as well as qualitative data. undergraduate.qualification.pathways.Q45-1,module,DD209,,1

 At Stage 3, you’ll specialise in any two of the three subjects covered by the degree.

 For politics you have a choice of two 60-credit modules.